jlem/WebDevChallenge/README.md

 * Set up public/private SSH keys for that server.
 * Set up a local MAMP or WAMP environment ~ [MAMP Tutorial](http://www.taniarascia.com/local-environment/), [WAMP Tutorial](https://www.vultr.com/docs/setup-a-wamp-server-on-windows)
 * Set up virtual hosts so each site can have its own local domain ~ [MAMP Tutorial](http://www.taniarascia.com/setting-up-virtual-hosts/), [WAMP Tutorial](https://john-dugan.com/wamp-vhost-setup/)
+* Create a Bootstrap web application and link it to your server. http://getbootstrap.com/
+* Create a simple Node.js application and host it on your server.

 ### Git
 * Set up two different GitHub accounts, and learn how to SSH different projects with different accounts.
 * Use command line to push a Git repository from a local environment to a live server. ~ [Tutorial](http://www.taniarascia.com/getting-started-with-git/)
 * Squash different Git commits together
+* Try creating a pull request on another repository!
+You never know what good stuff could happen...

 ### JavaScript
 * Create an image slider that accepts any number of slides and changes them every 5 seconds.